dpkreativ/devsources/server/README.md

 ### Continued development

-Currently the API can only add new resources and display all the resources currently on the database.
+Currently the API can only add new resources and get all the resources currently on the database.
 I want to add the following functions:

 - To login/signup